MajorMoose94/Tech-Shopping/README.md

 # Tech-Shopping
-A C# where you can buy technological goods
+A C# application where you can buy technological goods